COVESA/vehicle_service_catalog/TERMS.md

 	- It is not specified by VSC how errors are propagated - this translation is target language/environment specific.
 		- It may be added as return/output parameters in one programming language and translated to **Exception**-handling in another.
 Communication protocols may implement their own error-condition channels and approaches.

+## Target environment

+- This is a catch-all term to indicate the context and environment of those artifacts that are generated from source IDL.
+- For each type of output stemming from a generator or conversion tool, there will be environment-specific details to consider, and in the documentation we often refer to all of those as simply the "target environment".
+- The term thus signifies any and all things that are unique about that environment.

+For example:
+ - The chosen programming language in the case of code-generation tools.
+ - Details pertaining to other levels of software technology that is being targeted.
+For example if a particular protocol is applicable in the output, such as HTTP, details of transport layer security (TLS) would apply, whereas for other protocols it might not.

+N.B.
+In the text, "target-environment dependent", may sometimes be shortened to simply target-dependent.

 ----

 NEW 2022-08-08: